bernhardangele/BU-adv-stats/Class2/Class2.md

 How can we use this?
 =======================================================
-- Hypothesis testing with normal distributions:
+- We can do hypothesis testing with normal distributions:
   - Let's say we're forensic psychologists trying to screen prisoners for signs of psychopathy.
   - Let's say that we have a test that's normed for a standard (prison) population.
 Thanks to the norming, we know that this standard population has a mean psychopathy score of 50 and a standard deviation of 10.
 The psychopathy scores (the scores themselves, not just their means) are approximately normally distributed.
   - You see a prisoner with a score of 72.
 Is this an unusually high score?
 Should you be concerned?